weria-pezeshkian/TS2CG1.2/README.md

 ## State

-NOTE: this version is under development and might be associated with errors and bugs.
+**NOTE**: this version is under development and might be associated with errors and bugs.
 Please use the previous version if you are not in direct contact with the developers.
 Previous version can be found
 https://github.com/marrink-lab/TS2CG1.1